Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 Menstrual (Period) Problems

 Many HIV+ women experience menstrual changes or irregularities.
 These changes to your menstrual cycle (or period) are less common if you have a high CD4 count and are taking HIV drugs.
-For more information on the types of menstrual changes HIV+ women experience and the effects of HIV and HIV drugs on women's periods, see our Menstrual Changes info sheet.
+For more information on the types of menstrual changes HIV+ women experience and the effects of HIV and HIV drugs on women's periods, see The Well Project's article on Menstrual Changes.

 Some studies have suggested that women with HIV may experience menopause earlier than HIV-negative women.
 This may be due to one or more of many factors including anemia, decreased hormone production, illness, weight loss, effects of HIV drugs, effects of street drugs, or smoking.

-For more information about menopause, its symptoms, and options for relieving those symptoms, see the Menopause info sheet.
+For more information about menopause, its symptoms, and options for relieving those symptoms, see The Well Project's article on Menopause.